Engine-First Architecture

 - Resource contention: Multiple processes competing for GPU access

-The engine-first approach solves all of these by centralizing logic in a single daemon that manages all shared resources.
+The engine-first approach solves all of these by centralizing logic in a single daemon that manages all shared resources — GPUs, database connections, vector stores, and inference endpoints.

 The Rule